-You’ve heard us say hundreds of times how important it is to drink plenty of water.
-That’s because we can’t say it enough!
-If you want to lose weight, you need to drink water.
-If you exercise, you need to drink water.
-If you want healthy skin, you need to drink water.
+You’ve heard us say countless times the importance of hydration.
+That’s because it’s true!
+If you want to lose weight, you need to drink more water.
+If you exercise, you need to drink more water.
+If you want healthy skin, you need to drink more water.

-Your body is comprised of 70% water (and your brain is 90% water!).
+Water comprises 70% of your body (and your brain is 90% water!).
 Your blood and every cell in your body are made almost entirely from water.
-If you want to be alert, have organs that function properly, and get the most out of your workouts, you need to drink enough water.
+Your ability to be alert, have properly functioning organs, and get the most from your workouts relates directly to how hydrated you are.

 We get it.
 Drinking enough water to stay hydrated every day can be a daunting task.
 Here are 25 tips that will help.
 In the spirit of this article, how about pouring yourself a glass of water right now to sip as you read?
 (Go ahead, we’ll wait.)